 In Buncrana, County Donegal there are ruins of a castle built c1430 by the O'Doherty clan.
 The castle was burnt by the English in 1602 when the Irish chieftain, Hugh Boy O'Doherty, was preparing to welcome an armada from Spain.

-John Doherty, from Buncrana, was a renowned trade union leader in early 19th-century Britain.
+- John Doherty, from Buncrana, was a renowned trade union leader in early 19th-century Britain.
 He founded the National Association of United Trades for the Protection of Labour, a forerunner of the Trades Union Congress in Britain.

-Dubliner Ken Doherty (born September 1969) is an Irish professional snooker player.
+- Dubliner Ken Doherty (born September 1969) is an Irish professional snooker player.
 He was world Under-21 champion in 1989.
 Doherty is the only player ever to have been world amateur (1989) and world professional champion (1997).

-Alternate Surname Spellings
+Alternate Surname Spellings for Doherty